citp/privacy-policy-historical/o/on/ont/onthesnow.com.md

 We will occasionally update this Privacy Policy as necessary to protect our users and to comply with a changing environment.
 We recommend that you check the policy when you visit our site to be sure you are aware of and understand our current policy.
 If we make material changes to this policy or in how we will use or collect your personally identifiable information, we will prominently post such changes prior to implementing the change.
 We will not make material changes in how we handle previously collected personal information that have retroactive effect unless legally required to do so, and we will e-mail registered website visitors information on material changes to this policy.
 Your continued use of the Site means you accept the updated privacy policy.

 **CONTACT INFORMATION**
-If you have any questions about this Privacy Policy or our privacy practices, please e-mail us at[privacy@mountainnews.com](mailto:privacy@mountainnews.com).
+If you have any questions about this Privacy Policy or our privacy practices, please e-mail us at [Feedback_OTS@mountainnews.com](mailto:Feedback_OTS@mountainnews.com).

 Please include the URL of the Web site .
-Requests under California Law SB 27 should be directed to[privacy@mountainnews.com](mailto:privacy@mountainnews.com) and include the information noted in Your California Privacy Rights.
+Requests under California Law SB 27 should be directed to [Feedback_OTS@mountainnews.com](mailto:Feedback_OTS@mountainnews.com) and include the information noted in Your California Privacy Rights.

 Or you can contact us by mail at: